Conjugate Direction Methods Under Inconsistent Systems: Inconsistent Systems

 Finally, for any $1 \leq k \leq g$, we have

 which implies

 \end{proof} We note that, as alluded to in \cref{rem:grade}, both procedures CR$(\f{A}, \ft{b})$ and CR$(\f{A}, \f{b})$ undergo precisely the same number of iterations.
-Therefore, the assertion of \cref{lem:cr_tilde} holds true for all iterations in both procedures.
+Hence, the assertion of \cref{lem:cr_tilde} holds true for all iterations in both procedures.